Skip to main content

 📌 Your result never expires — you do not need to retake even if years pass before you apply

-What Happens at the Test Centre When You Pass
+What Happens When You Pass

 Your Result Is Stored on the Home Office System